zzzprojects/learn-orm/tutorials/efcore-auditing/database-setup.md

 }
 ```

-Now when you run your application for the first time, the database will be created and seeded with test data, and you will see the following output.
+When you run your application for the first time, the database will be created and seeded with test data, and you will see the following output.

 ```csharp
 Total Authors: 5